 INTRODUCTION

-Performing this stretch involves lying on your back with one leg extended along the mat and the other lifted toward the ceiling.
-You grasp the back of the thigh, calf or use a strap to draw the leg gently toward you.
-This action targets the hamstrings while maintaining support for the lower back.
-Many practitioners find that the supine hamstring stretch provides an accessible way to address both leg tightness and lumbar strain, making it suitable for all fitness levels.
+Performing this stretch involves lying on your back with one leg extended on the floor and the other lifted toward the ceiling.
+You gently hold behind the thigh or calf, or use a strap if needed, to guide the elevated leg closer to you.
+This motion lengthens the hamstrings without compressing the lower spine.
+Many individuals appreciate how accessible this position is, especially when addressing both leg tension and lumbar strain at the same time.
+Its supportive nature makes it suitable for beginners and experienced exercisers alike.

 BENEFITS FOR LEG AND LOWER BACK RELIEF